Aled Davies (field athlete): 2012 London Summer Paralympics

-Rio Paralympics
+2016 Rio Paralympics

-In the buildup to the 2016 Summer Paralympics in Rio, Davies took part in his third IPC World Championships, the 2015 Games in Doha.
+In the build up to the 2016 Summer Paralympics in Rio, Davies took part in his third IPC World Championships, the 2015 Games in Doha.
 Both his favoured events, the discus and the shot put, were contested in the F42 category but after undergoing a hernia operation just ten weeks before Davies was unsure of his form going into the competition.
 Davies' F42 shot put event opened the Championship and although by his own admission he believed his early throws were below his best, his second round throw of 14.35 was good enough to put him into second place and saw him progress to the latter rounds.
 In the finals Davies abandoned technique for power and threw a 14.88 and then a Championship record of 14.95 to secure the gold medal.
 In the discus Davies was dominant, breaking his own world record on three occasions on his way to a second gold, his best distance being 49.59m.
 Davies ended the year by being shortlisted for the 2015 BBC Wales Sports Personality of the Year.

 The next year Davies competed at his second European Championship, held during June in Grosseto.
 He went into the games on strong form, having extended his own world record (16.13m) in the shot put at Tempe, Arizona the month before.
 The shot put was held on the second day of the tournament, with Davies throwing two centimetres short of his new record with a distance of 16.11m to take the gold medal.
 He followed this on day four with a dominant display in the discus to take gold and retain both his European titles.
 His winning throw of 54.14 added almost five metres onto his world record set in Doha eight months prior.

-In the Rio paralympics, Davies won a gold medal in the F42 shot put, beating his nearest rivals by over a metre with a new Paralympic record of 15.97m.
+In the Rio Paralympics, Davies won a gold medal in the F42 shot put, beating his nearest rivals by over a metre with a new Paralympic record of 15.97m.

-Tokyo Paralympics
+2020 Tokyo Paralympics

 At the 2020 Summer Paralympics in Tokyo, Japan, he won the gold medal in the men's shot put F63 event.

 Davies was appointed Officer of the Order of the British Empire (OBE) in the 2022 New Year Honours for services to athletics.